dentest-project/docs/docs/writing-features/describing-a-feature.md

 Good to know before starting: feature's contents will be saved only when you click the following icon: ![](/img/save.png)

+## Status

+You don't want developers to start implementing a feature that is not done specifying.
+That's why features are created with a `Draft` status.
+While they're in this state, **developers won't be able to pull it in the project**.

+Once the feature is ready to be implemented, change the status, by clicking on the status chip, to `Ready to dev`.
+This status indicates to people reading the features as a documentation that this one has not been released yet, but is currently under development.

+Once the feature has been deployed, just change the status to `Live`.
+This way, everybody knows that the feature is a source of truth.

 ## Description

 Enter the description in the purple area.
 Usually, a description follows a "user-story style", explaining the who, the